nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy: nDspec core functionality

+The functions and methods for loading data are also designed to give users flexibility. \textsc{NumPy} arrays can be used to pass data for all types of datasets currently supported.
+Additionally, each specific optimisation class has a dedicated way of interfacing with existing infrastructure, from \textsc{Stingray} objects to OGIP-compatible files depending on the fitter type.

 The \texttt{FitCrossSpectrum} class includes additional functionality to be included in model evaluations.
-First, as discussed in Appendix E of \cite{Mastroserio18}, calibration uncertainties in the instrument response can introduce a small phase in the energy-dependent cross spectrum.
-As \cite{Mastroserio18} discuss, this occurs because if the energy of the photons is not reconstructed perfectly (which is never the case) then the cross product of the reference band with itself has a non-zero imaginary part - i.e, a (small) non-zero phase, which may additionally be frequency-dependent. \textsc{nDspec} allows users to optionally correct for this effect by including a small phase in each Fourier frequency bin as a free parameter, regardless of the model used.
+First, as discussed in Appendix E of \cite{Mastroserio18}, calibration uncertainties in the instrument response can introduce a small phase in the energy-dependent cross spectrum, which may additionally be frequency-dependent.
+This occurs because if the energy of the photons is not reconstructed perfectly (which is never the case) then some photons that were assigned to channels in the reference band will have an energy outside of those boundaries, and vice versa. \textsc{nDspec} allows users to optionally correct for this effect by including a small phase in each Fourier frequency bin as a free parameter, regardless of the model used.
 This is identical to the $\Phi_A(\nu)$ parameter included in \textsl{reltrans}.
 Additionally, models for the energy-dependent cross spectrum derived from impulse or transfer functions require frequency-averaging over an assumed power spectrum ($P(\nu)$ in eq.\ref{eq:cross_spec}), which is not always known.
 An incorrect assumption on the form of $P(\nu)$ will introduce (small) frequency-dependent deviations of the modulus from its correct form; this correction can also be optionally accounted for in \textsc{nDspec} by including a multiplicative factor on the modulus of the model cross spectrum.
-These two corrections can be enabled with the \texttt{renorm\_phases} and \texttt{renorm\_mods} methods, regardless of whether the data includes phase lags alone, or either Cartesian or polar coordinates.